34 Montagu Square, Marylebone: History and occupants

 Joseph T. Parkinson designed and built the houses in Montagu Square as part of the Portman Estate, between 1810 and 1815.
 It was named after the Yorkshire-born Elizabeth Montagu: a social reformer, patron of the arts, salonist, literary critic, and writer.
 She had lived nearby, in Montagu House, Portman Square, until her death on 25 August 1800.
 The square is an example of Regency terrace residential architecture that was popular in the 19th century, with a communal garden located in the centre; surrounded by iron railings and padlocked so its use would be limited to residents.
 No. 34 was built as one of the square's many tall buildings which were originally intended for use as whole family homes instead of apartments.
 A Victorian writer was especially caustic when talking about the architecture: "Montagu Square and Bryanston Square are twin deformities, [which were built by] economical modern builders ... [to] dispose of with profit to those who wish to live near the great".

-Richard-Hanbury Gurney, a banker and M.P. for Norwich, lived at No. 34 in 1830.
-He was the father of Hudson Gurney, who became an M.P. for Newtown, Isle of Wight in 1816.
+Richard Hanbury Gurney, a banker and M.P. for Norwich, lived at No. 34 in 1830.
+He was the half-brother of Hudson Gurney, who became an M.P. for Newtown, Isle of Wight in 1816.
 In the book, A local index to the list of proprietors of East India stock, John White was cited as living there in 1848, and according to the Royal Pharmaceutical Society's journals, one Thomas Hopkins, a pharmacist, was living in the house in 1849.
 Aged 86, Lady Emily Charlotte Browne died at the address on 14 March 1916.
 She was the 5th daughter of Peter Howe, the Marquess of Sligo, and of royal blood.
 The English model and actress, Chrissie Shrimpton (Mick Jagger's girlfriend from 1963 to 1966), lived close to No. 34 in the 1960s.